 If you’re looking for a camping experience that is out of the ordinary, then you should consider booking a stay at Lahesh Cave.
 Lahesh Cave is a 12-kilometer trek from the McLeod Ganj bus stop.
 The cave is a popular camping ground during the summer months, when shepherds bring their sheep to the high elevation knolls.
 The cave is situated at a separation of 12 kilometers from McLeod Ganj and 17 kilometers from Dharamshala.

 The cave lies at a height of 3500m above the sea level and is accessible only by trekking.
 During your stay, you will be walking for around 4-5 hours per day, making this an adventure that is not for the faint-hearted.
 Once you reach the caves, you’ll be able to enjoy a walk through beautiful forests filled with oak, deodar, pine, oak and fir trees.
-You’ll also be able to see the snow line as you make your way towards Triund mountains and Bhagsu Nag Temple.
-Finally, when you’re ready to head back down, take in the sights and sounds of beautiful waterfall before returning back to McLeod Ganj Bus Stop.
+You will also be able to see the snow line as you make your way towards Triund mountains and Bhagsu Nag Temple.
+Finally, when you are ready to head back down, take in the sights and sounds of beautiful waterfall before returning back to McLeod Ganj Bus Stop.
 The trip is completed in 3 days and 2 nights, and is a must-do for anyone visiting Shimla.

 On your first day in Lahesh, you will arrive at the bus stand at McLeodganj.
 From here, it is a 9km trek to Triund.
 Along the way, you will see captivating views of Kangra valley and the Dhauladhar Ranges.
 Once you reach Triund, you will have the opportunity to overnight in tents.
 The next day, you will set out on your Lahesh Cave Trek.
 This adventure will take you deep into the caves and provide some incredible views of the surrounding area.